Spring 2023 Conference Agenda

 Leaders in Quality Excellence Award Winners Showcase

-Chair: Ashish Parihk, Summit Medical Group – NJ
+Chair: Ashish Parikh, Summit Medical Group – NJ

 Three ACOs selected by the NAACOS Quality Committee to receive the 2023 NAACOS Leader in Quality Excellence Award will be recognized for their outstanding efforts to improve the quality and safety of patient care and advance population health goals.
 During this session, the winners will showcase their exemplary efforts in quality improvement and disseminate best practices.